 Claw hand can occur due to scarring of the skin on the arm or hand is the result of a burn injury.

-A bacterial disease such as leprosy can cause damage to the skin and nerves.
-However, leprosy is extremely rare in the United States.
+A bacterial disease such as Hansen’s disease (leprosy) can cause damage to the skin and nerves.
+However, Hansen’s disease is extremely rare in the United States.

-According to the Health Resources and Services Administration (HRSA), there are an estimated 6,500 people in the United States with leprosy.
+According to the Health Resources and Services Administration (HRSA), there are an estimated 6,500 people in the United States with Hansen’s disease.
 Only half of those cases cause enough symptoms to require treatment.